How do aerospace engineers solve their problems? They just wing it!

 There’s a great deal of overlap between hiring locations for this experience level and the others.
 The 5 best cities for aerospace engineering work are Huntsville, Seattle, El Segundo, Chantilly, and Houston.

 Great salaries are meaningless if no one can get a job as an aerospace engineer.
 Luckily for you, that definitely won’t be the case.
 This career is growing strong and in demand for new people to join the workforce.

-Growth for this job is based on recent demand for upgrades and development for aircraft.
-Also, satellite launches have become much cheaper so more companies are hiring experts in aerospace engineering to lead small satellite projects.
+Growth for this job is based on the recent demand for upgrades and development for aircraft.
+Also, satellite launches have become much cheaper, so more companies are hiring experts in aerospace engineering to lead small satellite projects.

 A: Aerospace engineers design and test aircraft, satellites, and spaceships.
 In some cases, they also oversee the manufacture of devices based on their designs.

 A: NCEES states that you need a 4-year degree in aerospace engineering or a related degree to be eligible for the FE exam.